College of Creative Arts

 - The School of Art & Design requires all applicants to the Bachelor of Fine Arts in studio art to submit and successfully pass a portfolio review before admission into the program.

-- The School of Theatre & Dance may audition prospective students before an admission decision.
+- For Theatre programs, The School of Theatre & Dance uses an open admission policy.

 Students transferring to the College of Creative Arts from other colleges and universities are required to present a minimum grade point average (GPA) of 2.0 in addition to the standard auditions or portfolio reviews.
 Special exceptions may be made in the case of first-semester freshman students.